Shivam-Mandal/1Fi/README.md

-# E-commerce Product Page with Backed EMI Plans & Cloudinary
+# E-commerce Product Page with EMI Plans & Cloudinary

 > A simple full-stack demo that displays products (smartphones) with multiple EMI plans backed.
 > Built with the MERN stack (MongoDB, Express, React, Node) and Cloudinary for image hosting.